hilbix/pyrfb/README.md

 	RFBIMGLOOP=1 RFBIMGVIZ=1 RFBIMGQUAL=18 EASYRFBPORT=5900 nice -99 ./rfbimg.py

 Note that this must run permanently.
 See `autostart/` for details.

 ## License

+Note that some parts have a different license.
+For the most parts, following "license" applies:

 This Works is placed under the terms of the Copyright Less License, see file COPYRIGHT.CLL.
 USE AT OWN RISK, ABSOLUTELY NO WARRANTY.

 Read: This is free as in free beer, free speech and freely born baby.

-Note that some parts have a different license.

 ## FAQ